Whiw/VATSG/README.md

 4. Press generate button.
 I tested several window10 machine only.
 But it works fine.
 5. It will generate *.srt file in your video file directory.
 6. Enjoy it!
 At first generation, Model will be downloaded so it will take some time.

+In multifile tab
+I added multifile tab and you can select files to listbox and can work it sequentially. you don't have to do it one by one.
+Also, you can edit filelist by 'del' key.

 About Language code, please check [deepl](https://www.deepl.com/docs-api/translate-text/?utm_source=github&utm_medium=github-python-readme)